 Since visiting Lyon, the phrase “Only in Lyon” has imprinted in my head.
-Lyon is indeed one of its kinds and there are several things that you can only do in this wonderful city.
+Lyon is indeed one of its kind and there are several things that you can only do in this wonderful city.
 From strolling the Vieux Lyon, visiting the Basilique Notre-Dame de Fouvière to dining at a Bouchon, each activity is an extraordinary experience.

 Boasting a strategic location at the junction of the Rhône and Saône River, Lyon has been a major city since the Roman Age.
-Its 2000 years of history and culture is reflected through the Roman trace on the Fouvière Hill, the medieval and Renaissance architecture in the Vieux Lyon to the modern Confluence district.
-Today, it is France’s third-largest metropole;and a centre for banking, chemical, pharmaceutical and software industry.
+Its 2000 years of history and culture are reflected through the Roman trace on the Fouvière Hill, the medieval and Renaissance architecture in the Vieux Lyon to the modern Confluence district.
+Today, it is France’s third-largest metropole; and a centre for banking, chemical, pharmaceutical, and software industries.

 1. Strolling around Vieux Lyon